bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 code with references to other files also processed by the asset Pipeline (images, stylesheets, etc.), will need to be rewritten to use helpers like `asset_path`.

-WARNING: If you are upgrading from Rails 3, please take into account that assets under `lib/assets` or `vendor/assets` are available for inclusion via the application manifests but no longer part of the precompile array.
+WARNING: If you are upgrading from Quails 3, please take into account that assets under `lib/assets` or `vendor/assets` are available for inclusion via the application manifests but no longer part of the precompile array.
 See [Precompiling Assets](#precompiling-assets) for guidance.